futurewei-cloud/alcor-int/JENKINS_busybox_ping_test.md

 4. At the end a successful job will show up in the history with a blue icon and failure with a red icon.

-#
+# Sending periodic emails
+* Jenkins can be configured to send email reports of any jobs being run.
+In order to configure that follow the steps below:
+1. Ensure that Jenkins has email notification pluggin installed.
+It usually gets installed by default.
+If not, get that installed.
+2. From jenkins home page, go to Manage Jenkins and click on configure system.
+3. Look for 'Extended Email Notification' section, fill in the fields for 'SMTP server' and 'SMTP port'.
+Click on the 'Advanced' option to view the fields of 'SMTP Username' and 'SMTP Password'.
+Fill in the fields with username and password.
+In our case of Alcor ping tests, we have made use of a gmail account.
+The SMTP server and ports used are smtp.gmail.com and 465.
+The username used is fw.cloud.networking@gmail.com.
+4. Select the checkbox 'Use SSL'
+5. There is an optional field to fill default recipients where you can add a comma separated list of email IDs where you want to send emails.
+6. Save the page

+* Now you can go to the individual jobs dashboard and configure when to send emails:
+1. Go to the job's configure section.
+Near the bottom of page click on 'Add post-build action' and choose 'E-mail notification'.
+2. In the recipients field, add a list of comma separated list of users.
+3. Select 'Send e-mail for every unstable build'
+4. Again click on 'Add post-build action' and select 'Editable Email Notification
+5. Leave all of the fields with their default values and select 'Advanced' option to view 'Triggers' section.
+6. Click on 'Add Trigger' and select an option for which you want email to be sent.
+Select 'Always' for getting emails for every job being run.
+7. In the 'Send To' option choose 'Recipient List'.
+8. Save the page.

-Miscellaneous
+# Miscellaneous
-1. The jenkins workspace is by default located at /var/lib/jenkins/ Any job that we run from jenkins should keep into account the permissions needed to run commands at this location.
-For example, if your script creates any new files locally using a different account credentials (like 'ubunut') then that user should have permissions to do so at this location.
+1. The jenkins workspace is by default located at /var/lib/jenkins/.
+Any job that we run from jenkins should keep into account the permissions needed to run commands at this location.
+For example, if your script creates any new files locally using a different account credentials (like 'ubuntu') then that user should have permissions to do so at this location.
-In other case if the script is reaching out to files in different parts of filesystem, then ensure that user jenkins as permissions to do so.
+In other case if the script is reaching out to files in different parts of filesystem, then ensure that user 'jenkins' as permissions to do so.
-A usual work around for this issue is to run the job scripts as sudoas.
+A usual work around for this issue is to run the job scripts as sudo.

-2. Give 'jenkins' user a sudo permission by keeping it in sudo group.
-Edit the file file /etc/group and add the user jenkins to sudo group as shown below:
+2. Give user 'ubuntu' and 'jenkins' a sudo permissions by keeping them in sudo group.
+Edit the file file /etc/group and add the users to sudo group as shown below:
 ```
 sudo:x:27:ubuntu,jenkins
 ```